Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `83` Increase AI Trigger Current Weight

 - When executed this increases the current Weight of the AI Trigger.The current Weight will never surprass the Minimum Weight and Maximum Weight limits of the AI Trigger.
 Take note that all TeamTypes of the same AI Trigger will update sooner or later the AI Trigger Current Weight.
 The second parameter is a positive value.
+Take note that the original game only uses the first of the two Teams for calculating the AI Trigger Current Weight at the end of the Trigger life, this action ignores if the Team is the first or the second of the AI Trigger and the Current Weight is calculated when is executed the action.

 In `aimd.ini`:
 ```ini